 The Company sells its products primarily to individual customers and independent distributors (collectively referred to as "customers").
-In 2018 and through Q2 2019 the Company's control environment was such that it created uncertainty surrounding all of its customer arrangements which required consideration related to the proper revenue recognition under the applicable literature.
-The control environment allowed for the existence of extracontractual or undocumented terms or arrangements initiated by or agreed to by the Company and other current and former members of Company management at the outset of the transactions (side agreements).
+In 2018 and part of 2019, the Company's control environment was such that it created uncertainty surrounding all of its customer arrangements which affected revenue recognition under the applicable literature.
+The control environment allowed for the existence of extra-contractual or undocumented terms or arrangements initiated by or agreed to by the Company and other current and former members of Company management at the outset of the transactions (side agreements).
 Concessions were also agreed to subsequent to the initial sale (e.g. sales above established customer credit limits extended and unusually long payment terms, return or exchange rights, and contingent payment obligations) that called into question the ability to recognize revenue at the time that product was shipped to a customer.